Finnic incantations: North Karelia

 Already by the beginning of the nineteenth century, Finnish folklorists noticed the vitality and distinctiveness of North Karelian incantations compared with Western Finnish ones.
 Unlike in western Finland, there was a strong tradition in this region that charm-texts were not effective in themselves, but specifically when performed by a specialist who exercised an inner power known as väki or luonto.
 The region was also distinctive for its interest in charms known as synnyt, which sought to exercise control over illnesses or similar forces by expounding their aetiologies; thus to cure a snakebite a charmer might sing the origin of the snake, to cure a burn they might sing the origin of fire, and so forth.

 In the period 1816–1970, over 4,200 examples of spells were collected from North Karelia (of which over 3,400 have been published in Suomen Kansan Vanhat Runot).
 The most frequent purposes for incantations in this region were the healing and prevention of both external injuries and internal pains, infectious diseases, rashes and mental disorders (accounting for 1989 texts in the SKVR).
 Much of the collecting of charms took place against the backdrop of the 1866 Finnish typhus epidemic, though the most elaborate charms concerned external injuries, such as snakebites, burns, cuts, or debris that got into the eye or under the skin.
 Fewer economic spells—992—were collected; these relate to herding, fishing, hunting, and farming.
 Spells used in social interactions, such as wedding- and love-spells, account for a mere 253.
 Short spells used in various situations of everyday housekeeping also existed (183 examples).
 The seers known as tietäjät also had a tradition of incantations relating to their own healing rites (105 examples).

-Key scholars who collected charms in the first half of the nineteenth century included Elias Lönnrot, K. A. Gottlund, D. E. D. Europaeus, A. Ahlqvist, R. Polén, A. Sjögren and H. A. Reinholm, who generally focused on Ilomantsi, Pielisjärvi, Kesälahti and Kitee.
-Their successors in the second half of the century included Kaarle Krohn, A. A. Borenius, O. Relander, A. Rytkönen and E. J. Hyvärinen, who expanded the collection area to the north and west of Pielinen.
-Around the beginning of the twentieth century, key researchers included S. Paulaharju, O. Lönnbohm, J. Lukkarinen, U. Holmberg and F. Kärki, who expanded their collecting to Juua, Kontiolahti, Polvijärvi and Liperi.
+Key scholars who collected charms in the first half of the nineteenth century included Elias Lönnrot, Carl Axel Gottlund, D. E. D. Europaeus, August Ahlqvist, Rietrik Polén, Anders Johan Sjögren and Henrik August Reinholm, who generally focused on Ilomantsi, Pielisjärvi, Kesälahti and Kitee.
+Their successors in the second half of the century included Kaarle Krohn, Axel August Borenius, Oskar Relander, Antti Rytkönen and E. J. Hyvärinen, who expanded the collection area to the north and west of Pielinen.
+Around the beginning of the twentieth century, key researchers included Samuli Paulaharju, Oskar Lönnbohm, Jussi Lukkarinen, Uno Holmberg and Frans Kärki, who expanded their collecting to Juuka, Kontiolahti, Polvijärvi and Liperi.